bens6477/rock-paper-scissors-lizard-spock/README.md

 * **Issue** - Resetting the board after each outcome was declared.
     * **Resolution** - To keep a fast paced flow to the game, after declating the winner of each point the images of each player's attack were shown for two seconds before the returning to the selection image.
 The <code>setTimeout()</code>, meaning the user did not need to press a button to acknowledge the result.
 The result text, however, remained unchanged in the center, should the player have missed the combination from the images.

+* **Issue** - Moving score locations when vertically stacking player areas.
+    * **Resolution** - For the horizontal orientation on larger screens, both player's scores are above their game image.
+However, when stacking vertically, this meant that the scores were not in close proximity and the user needed to actively seek out each score individually.
+Therefore, the simple <code>stackScore()</code> function was created to rearrange the computer's score below the image, having both score in the central region.
+This was triggered by the screen size crossing below the threshold for vertical stacking (800px) and reset to the default above the threshold.

 ### Unfixed Bugs
 There are no known bugs left unfixed.